 Blowdown valves and solenoids typically require 120VAC or line voltage.
-Relays 6-9 are not covered in this manual for the purpose of boiler blowdown.
+Relays 6-9 are not used for the purpose of boiler blowdown.

 10.12.1 Continuous Boiler Blowdown

 Continuous Boiler blowdown is common on larger, high pressure boilers and routes a continuous low flow stream through a sample cooler upstream of the thermally compensated conductivity sensor.
 (4-wire probe) The blowdown valve is installed on a parallel line to the flash tank.